 Gorman: Opening-day woes leave a cloud over Cole, McCutchen

-BOSTON — As opening days go, this one was supposed to be special.
+As opening days go, this one was supposed to be special.
 Not just for the fanfare of playing at Fenway Park but against a reigning Cy Young Award winner.

 For Gerrit Cole and Andrew McCutchen, there also was the novelty of changing the narrative.
-Both the right-hander and right fielder were coming off subpar seasons and wanted to prove they could be the ace and the All-Star the Pirates so desperately need them to be.
+The right-hander and right fielder were coming off subpar seasons and wanted to prove they could be the ace and the All-Star the Pirates so desperately need them to be.

 What was supposed to be so memorable quickly became forgettable, as Cole and Cutch each had an inning they wish they could erase in the 5-3 loss to the Red Sox on Monday.